The down to earth musings of a seasonaire chalet couple reflecting on doing a ski season last year working in a luxury ski chalet in The Alps…

 All of these (irrational) fears fade away the moment you step foot in that chalet.
 Your interpersonal skills skyrocket from being confronted with new faces each and every week, you manage your time superbly to ensure maximum time on the slopes, and you have an incredible time meeting awesome people and forgetting about any worries you previously had.
-Click here to see Silver Swan’s top tips to find a ski chalet job to push yourself to #livetheextraordinary.
+Have a look at our top tips to find a ski chalet job to push yourself to #livetheextraordinary.

 This time of year the applications are open so go, go, go!!
 We literally can’t help but recommend it to every single person we meet, so now is the time to apply!